Soulsuke/archzfs-plus-kernel/README.md

 avoid putting useless strain on archzfs' repo.
 However, should it be necessary, it can be bypassed using the parameter `--force` or `-f`.
 For other flags. run `zfs-kernels-update-repo --help`.
-Usually, the best combination for automated repo update would be:
-`zfs-kernels-update-repo --prefer-current --prefer-newest`.